 Expected Shortfall estimates the potential loss on the current portfolio assuming a specified time horizon and level of confidence.
 The Expected Shortfall methodology uses a historical simulation approach to forecast the Group's market risk.
 Expected Shortfall risk factor scenarios are aligned to parameters and market data used for valuation.
-The Expected Shortfall is calculated for T&M trading, T&M banking and ALCO book (T&M banking and ALCO book constitute banking Expected Shortfall).
+The Expected Shortfall is calculated for T&M trading, T&M banking and ALCO book.